 The university has an anonymous reporting process for victims of dating violence, domestic violence, sexual assault, or stalking.
-If a victim does not wish to file a police report or report the incident through the Office of Student Rights & Responsibilities or the Office for the Resolution of Sexual Misconduct (ORSM): Title IX Institutional Compliance, Prevention & Response, they may fill out the Sexual Misconduct Report at cm.maxient.com/reportingform.php?NorthernAZUniv&layout_id=52 to give information about what happened.
+If a victim does not wish to file a police report or report the incident through the Office for the Resolution of Sexual Misconduct (ORSM): Title IX Institutional Compliance, Prevention & Response, they may fill out the Sexual Misconduct Report at https://in.nau.edu/title-ix/ using the "File a Report" button to give information about what happened.
 The purpose of the anonymous sexual assault report is to assess the danger the incident may present to the community at large as well as document it for inclusion in the annual crime statistics.
 No names are used, nor is any information included that might identify the victim.
 If a victim chooses to go this route, it is the victim's choice how much information is shared and all efforts are made to maintain the victim's anonymity.
 Support options and resources are listed at in.nau.edu/title-ix/resources.